z0devel/MSP430G2553_BSL/doc/PART1.md

 ## Results

 To see the effect of the changes, follow the steps:
-* Execute the BSL applications.
+* Execute the BSL application.
 * Execute (debug) the App application.
 * Connect through the serial interface and make sure the command set is now expanded.